 Whenever possible the Department of Anthropology works to assign an office to each of our graduate students.
 All of our offices are located in College Hall.
-Upon arrival, students will be issued both an office key and a building key.
+Upon arrival, students will be issued both an office key, a building key, and a mailroom key.
 During a student's academic career, they may be issued lab keys or other office keys based upon their research and who they are working with.
 All keys must returned to the office at the completion of a student's program